5 Marvelous Healing Medicinal Plants

 Chamomile

-The chamomile flower has a long tradition of use as an essential herb.
-Its beautiful flowers contain several volatile oils, including Bisabolol, Matrizin, Bisabolol A and Bisabolol B. Chamomile can cure many diseases without side effects.
-With flowers that resemble small daisies, chamomile is another medicinal plant that is believed to have anti-anxiety properties.
+The chamomile flower has long been used as an essential herb.
+Its beautiful flowers contain several volatile oils, including Bisabolol, Matrizin, Bisabolol A, and Bisabolol B. Chamomile can cure many diseases without side effects.
+With flowers resembling tiny daisies, chamomile is another medicinal plant believed to have anti-anxiety properties.

 The calming powers of chamomile have been widely studied, including a 2009 study that said chamomile is better than taking a placebo in treating generalized anxiety disorders.
 One recent study confirmed that it was safe for long-term use, and another recent study looked at its use for anxiety and confirmed that it also shows potential in anti-cancer treatments.